Soho walk-up: Description

 A "walk-up" is a type of flat that is accessed from a common stairway rather than a lift.
 The way a potential client accesses a Soho walk-up is generally by walking through an open door at street level and then up a flight of stairs to a second closed door which has a door bell containing a girl's name.
 The client rings the bell to gain access.
 From the street level door to the main building there is often a visible hand crafted sign reading "model" to indicate that it is indeed the entrance to one or more walk-ups.

 Most buildings used for walk-ups have two or three separate walk-ups in them.
 The walk-ups generally have a rota system with a different sex worker working every day.
 Each walk-up normally contains a single sex worker and a maid.
 The job of the maid is to act as receptionist who can receive potential clients when the sex worker is occupied and either give them somewhere to wait or suggest they return at a later time.

 There are a number of online directories that give the locations of the walk-ups and some details of the sex workers that are providing services on particular days.

 Unlike a call girl or escort, visits are not by appointment and no booking is made.
 The potential client simply rings the bell to see if the sex worker is available.

 Money is paid directly to the sex worker for the required sexual service.
-A tip of a few of pounds is normally also offered for the maid.
+A tip of a few pounds is normally also offered for the maid.